Positivity of Mass in Higher Dimensions: Introduction

-However, this result combined with ideas from \cite{PCMD} turns out to be sufficient to construct a null line for negative mass spacetimes in higher dimensions (with some slightly modified assumptions).
-In particular, we generalise a result of \cite{PCMD} to show that, by a comparison argument involving a Minkowski metric on a neighbourhood of conformal infinity, the presence of negative mass allows us to construct a Minkowski-null curve from $\Lambda^-$ to $\Lambda^+$ which is timelike with respect to the physical metric $g$.
-To do this, we show that for such spacetimes the Minkowski null cones at sufficiently large $r$ are contained inside the $g$-null cones.
-Defining retarded and advanced time co-ordinates as in Equation \ref{eqn:retadv}, it is a straightforward calculation to show that the time of flight along a Minkowski null geodesic is exactly zero.
-As a result, if we choose a $\eta$-null geodesic restricted to sufficiently large values of $r$, then this curve must be timelike with respect to the metric $g$.
-Then since the timelike future of any point is an open set, it must be possible to modify this curve slightly and obtain a $g$-timelike curve, $\gamma_0$, between $\Lambda^-$ and $\Lambda^+$ which has time of flight strictly less than zero.
+However, Lemma \ref{lemma:timeofflight} combined with ideas from \cite{PCMD} turns out to be sufficient to construct a null line for negative mass spacetimes in higher dimensions (with some slightly modified assumptions).
+In particular, we generalise a result of \cite{PCMD} to show that, by a comparison argument involving a Minkowski metric defined on a neighbourhood of conformal infinity, the presence of negative mass allows us to construct a Minkowski-null curve from $\Lambda^-$ to $\Lambda^+$ which is timelike with respect to the physical metric\footnote{This curve will also be timelike with respect to the compactified metric $\tilde{g}$ since conformal transformations preserve the causal structure.
+We will use this fact throughout when switching between spacetimes with metrics related by a conformal transformation.} $g$.
+To do this, we show that for negative mass spacetimes, the Minkowski null cones at sufficiently large $r$ are contained inside the $g$-null cones.
+Defining retarded and advanced time co-ordinates as in equation (\ref{eqn:retadv}), it is a straightforward calculation to show that the time of flight along a Minkowski null geodesic is exactly zero.
+So, if we choose a $\eta$-null geodesic restricted to sufficiently large values of $r$, then this curve must be timelike with respect to the metric $g$.
+Then since the timelike future of any point is an open set, it must be possible to modify this curve slightly to obtain a $g$-timelike curve, $\gamma_0$, between $\Lambda^-$ and $\Lambda^+$ which has time of flight strictly less than zero.
 This allows us to use a similar construction as was used in $3+1$ dimensions based on a sequence of faster and faster causal curves $(\gamma)_{i=0}^\infty$ from $\Lambda^-$ to $\Lambda^+$.
-If $b\rightarrow\infty$ along this sequence then we will eventually get a time of flight larger than that of $\gamma_0$.
+If $b_i\longrightarrow\infty$ along this sequence, then by Lemma \ref{lemma:timeofflight} the time of flight will tend to 0 and in particular will eventually become larger than the time of flight of $\gamma_0$.
 As in 3+1 dimensions, this allows us to conclude that a fastest causal curve from $\Lambda^-$ to $\Lambda^+$ does exist.
-This completes the proof of Theorem \ref{thm:nullline}.